mikyll/apisix-examples/misc/generic/README.md

 # APISIX Generic

-This example shows some interesting stuff you can do with APISIX Route resource.
+This example shows some interesting stuff you can do with APISIX Route resource, in Standalone deployment mode.

 ## Setup